 Making the Diagnosis

 PMS is a condition that's largely self-diagnosed.
-This means that women tend to label themselves with PMS without actually seeing a doctor.
+This means that people tend to label themselves with PMS without actually seeing a doctor.
 Because PMS symptoms tend to reappear with every menstrual cycle, it becomes easy to recognize them.
 Those close to you may also notice differences in your behaviour.

 A doctor may diagnose PMS if you tend to have many of the symptoms listed previously.
 The diagnosis of PMS includes a detailed history, checking for menstrual regularity, ovulation, and hormonal fluctuations, and in some cases looking for possible psychiatric disorders (such as depression).